Aarhus Gymnastikforening: History

-In 1996, with players such as Stig Tøfting and Håvard Flo, AGF were again close to winning the Danish Football Championship, but lost the title to Brøndby IF in dramatic fashion on the second to last matchday when opposing goalkeeper Mogens Krogh headed in the 3–3 equaliser.
+In 1996, with players such as Stig Tøfting and Håvard Flo, AGF were again close to winning the Danish Football Championship, but lost the title to Brøndby IF in dramatic fashion on the fourth to last matchday when opposing goalkeeper Mogens Krogh headed in the 3–3 equaliser.
 AGF would, however, win the Danish Cup that season by beating Brøndby.

 In 1998, AGF finished third in the Danish Superliga but financial problems resulted in poor results the following years.
 In 2000, Peter Rudbæk was fired after seven years as manager.
 From 2000 onwards, the club experienced some of its worst ever results, which led to relegations in the 2005–06, 2009–10 and 2013–14 seasons.
 Each time, however, the club secured a quick return to the top-flight.

 In the summer of 2014, AGF appointed Jacob Nielsen as their new director.
 Nielsen had been successful as director of Randers where he had managed to secure good economic results.
 AGF also hired a new sporting director and Morten Wieghorst as manager.
 On 6 December 2015, however, Nielsen announced that Wieghorst was fired and that former Danish champion Glen Riddersholm was hired as his replacement.

 With Riddersholm as manager AGF finished the 2015–16 season in tenth place having won three games, drawn seven, and lost five in the remainder of the season.
 AGF qualified for 2016 cup final, in which they lost 2–1 to FC Copenhagen.
 In the 2016–17 season, AGF finished 11th after having played relegation play-off matches in the new league structure introduced that season.

 On 30 September 2017, Riddersholm was fired due to inconsistent results.
 At that point AGF was seventh in the league having started the 2017–18 season with four wins, five defeats, and two draws.
 Riddersholm's last match was a 5–1 win against FC Helsingør.
 New manager was David Nielsen who started with four consecutive league defeats but finished the season in seventh place after losing a European play-off final against FC Copenhagen 4–1.
 After reaching eighth place in 2018–19 season, the club managed to win the bronze medal in the 2019–20 season.

+On 10 May 2026, AGF and first-year head coach Jakob Poulsen achieved the club's first Danish championship since 1986 following a 2–0 away win over Brøndby.